eiffel-community/eiffel-remrem-publish/wiki/markdown/usage/cli.md

  -cc,--channelsCount <arg>        Number of channels connected to message
                                   bus, default is 1

+ -wcto,--WaitForConfirmsTimeOut <arg>      Time out for wait for confirms ,default is 5sec

 -en,--exchange_name <arg>         Exchange name.

 -ce,--create_exchange <arg>       option to denote if we need to create an exchange